 During menopause, your ovaries stop producing estrogen and progesterone and your periods stop.
 But this change doesn’t just happen suddenly.
 You’ll start getting menopause symptoms — including weight gain — during perimenopause, the transition period before menopause.

 Research shows, however, that menopause may not directly cause weight gain, but it can change your body composition.
-So, these hormone imbalances change your body fat distribution and your body becomes more likely to store fat around your belly.
+Hormone imbalances change your body fat distribution and your body becomes more likely to store fat around your midsection.
+This can lead to more menopausal belly fat.

 One study looked at middle-aged women over a period of four years.
 The results showed they gained subcutaneous body fat with age.
 This is the type of fat that sits just below the skin that we can see easily.

 But women who went through menopause during this time also had an increase in total body fat and visceral body fat.
-Visceral body fat is the kind of fat that sits deep within the belly, around your organs.
-It’s been linked to high blood pressure, high cholesterol, insulin resistance, type 2 diabetes, stroke, heart disease, and certain types of cancer.
+As a reminder, visceral body fat is the kind of fat that sits deep within the belly, around your organs.

 What was the reason for this belly fat gain?
 The study found physical activity decreased significantly two years before menopause and remained low.
 But the fat gain isn’t just down to women doing less exercise.